lsrur/inspector/README.md

 # Laravel Inspector
-Laravel 5.x package to inspect, debug and profile many aspects of your server side code using your browser's console.
+Laravel 5.x package to inspect, debug and profile your server side code using your browser's console.

 * [At a Glance](#glance)
 * [Installation](#installation)